paulgoldbaum/scala-influxdb-client/README.md

 ```
 If no precision parameter is given, InfluxDB assumes timestamps to be in nanoseconds.

-If a write fails, it's future will fail with a subclass of `WriteException`.
+If a write fails, it's future will contain a subclass of `WriteException`.
 This can be handled through the usual
 methods of error handling in `Futures`, i.e.
 ```scala
 database.write(point)